cap-js/docs/tools/cds-add.md

 ## Checklist for Production

-Key to the success of your plugin is seamless integration.
-As CAP supports many technologies out of the box, consider the following when reason about scope of your minimum viable product:
+Key to the success of your `cds add` plugin is seamless integration with other technologies used in the target projects.
+As CAP supports many technologies out of the box, consider the following when reasoning about the scope of your minimum viable product:

 - Single- and Multitenancy
 - Node.js and Java runtimes